meirroth/supastripe/README.md

-# My Nuxt x Supabase starter
+# My Nuxt x Supabase x Stripe starter

-This is a starter template for a Nuxt 3 project with Supabase integration.
+This is a starter template for a Nuxt 3 project with Supabase and Stripe integration.
 It includes:

 - Nuxt UI
 - Eslint and Prettier
 - Supabase CI/CD integration
 - Sign up and sign in with magic link using Supabase Auth
+- Stripe checkout
+- Stripe webhooks

 Guide and inspiration from: